 Use AI To Save With Plum

-Plum makes saving money really simple by just doing it for you.
+Plum makes saving money simple by just doing it for you.
 It lives within your Facebook Messenger so there’s no need to download an app.
 You link your current account to Plum and then it analyses your daily transactions to learn what you’re spending your money on.
 It will then work out how much you can afford to save and automatically transfer a small amount into a savings account.
-You can also chat to the AI and ask it to withdraw funds or spontaneously save.
+You can also chat with the AI and ask it to withdraw funds or spontaneously save.

 Get A Smarter Bank Account

 Gone are the days of traditional banks with no seeming incentives for using them and enter the new era of banking.
 Challenger banks like Revolut are not only great for using abroad without fees but are also able to help you budget better!

 With Revolut you can use a vault to save your money in for a financial goal.
 You can either transfer a one-off amount to there, set up a reoccurring transfer or cleverly, you can choose to round up your transactions and add that to your vault.
 Those rounded up pennies will quickly add up!

 Challenges are usually a bit more fun and satisfying than squirrelling away some of your income.
 But what if I told you it’s possible to save over £650 in just one year by only saving pennies?

 It sounds a bit crackpot but if you add 1 penny to your savings on day one, and then 2 pennies on day two, 3 pennies on day three and so forth, these will quickly add up!

 It’s a simple way of saving that doesn’t feel like it hurts your wallet too much.
 If you need to keep track of your days, here is a handy printable calendar.

 Clear Your Debt Repayments